Alexander I of Yugoslavia: Balkan Wars and World War I

-In the aftermath of the Second Balkan War, Prince Alexander took sides in the complicated power struggle over how Macedonia should be administered.
+In the aftermath of the Second Balkan War, the region of Vardar Macedonia was attributed to the Kingdom of Serbia by the Treaty of Bucharest (1913).
+Prince Alexander took sides in the complicated power struggle over how Macedonia should be administered.
 In this, Alexander bested Colonel Dragutin Dimitrijević "Apis" and in the wake of this, Alexander's father, King Peter, agreed to hand over royal powers to his son.
 Though Colonel Dimitrijević was the mastermind of the 1903 coup that had restored the House of Karađorđević to the Serbian throne, Alexander distrusted him, regarding his attempts to set himself up as a "kingmaker" and to have the Serbian Army be a "state within the state" existing outside of civilian control as a major threat.

 Additionally, Alexander saw Dimitrijević as an irresponsible intriguer who having betrayed one king might always betray another.
-In January 1914, the Serbian prime minister Nikola Pašić sent a letter to the Emperor Nicholas II in which King Peter expressed a desire for his son to marry one of the daughters of Nicholas.
-Nicholas in his reply stated that his daughters would not be forced into arranged marriages, but noted Alexander on his most recent trips to St. Petersburg had during dinners at the Winter Palace kept giving loving looks at the Grand Duchess Tatiana, leading him to guess that it was her whom Alexander wanted to marry.
+In January 1914, the Serbian prime minister Nikola Pašić sent a letter to the Russian Emperor Nicholas II in which King Peter expressed a desire for his son to marry one of the daughters of Nicholas II.
+Nicholas II in his reply stated that his daughters would not be forced into arranged marriages, but noted Alexander on his most recent trips to Petrograd had during dinners at the Winter Palace kept giving loving looks at the Grand Duchess Tatiana, leading him to guess that it was her whom Alexander wanted to marry.
 On 24 June 1914, Alexander became regent of Serbia.

-On 24 July 1914, Alexander was one of the first Serbian officials to see the Austrian ultimatum containing terms deliberately written to inspire rejection.
+On 24 July 1914, Alexander was one of the first Serbian officials to see the Austrian ultimatum of July 23, 1914 as containing terms deliberately written to inspire rejection.
 Turning to Russia for help, Alexander was advised to help the ultimatum as much as he could.
 Alexander was late to say he "went as far as an independent could" to accept the ultimatum, as Serbia accepted all of the terms except for the one demanding that Austrian police officers investigating the assassination of Archduke Franz Ferdinand could operate on Serbian soil with the powers of arrest, which would have been the effective end of Serbia as an independent state.
 As expected, the Austrians declared war on Serbia, and Alexander threw himself into preparing his nation's defense.
 In a letter to King Nicholas of Montenegro, Alexander wrote: "God has willed yet again that the Serbian people should give their lives for Serbs everywhere ...
 I pray for the support of my dear and wise forefathers".